avoidwork/tiny-lru/README.md

 ## first
 ### Property

-Item in "first" or "top" position
+Item in "first" or "bottom" position

 **Example**